What is a recruitment funnel?

 Decision making is not the end of the selection process and the recruitment funnel, the candidate still needs to accept the offer for the cycle to be marked complete.
 After all the assessment including the background check and interview scores, the candidate is offered or rejected to the role.
-If the offer is accepted and signed the employee it would complete the recruitment funnel.
+If the offer is accepted and signed the employee it would complete the candidate recruitment funnel.

 Metrics to track the efficiency of the recruitment funnel

-Being more data-driven can help in analysing the efficiency of the recruitment funnel of an organisation and identify the pain points and loop holes to be fixed and taken care of, in order to achieve the ultimate goal o hiring top talent!
+Being more data-driven can help in analysing the efficiency of the recruitment funnel of an organisation and identify the pain points and loop holes to be fixed and taken care of, in order to achieve the ultimate goal of hiring top talent!

 - Quality of hire - This is definitely the most important aspect to track in the recruitment funnel, as the challenge is to not hire quickly but hire good quality talent.

 - Career page conversions - This metric allows us to know how effective is our career page and what are the changes to be made

 - Time to fill - The time taken to hire a candidate and fill the position is mandatory to track, in this way it can be analysed that, if it takes long to fill a position it is an indication of an inefficient selection process making it ineffective recruitment funnel